Kokovec/Vectrex-SPI---Kokocart/README.md

 A video of the adapter in action can be found here:

 Procedure to load a ROM (up to 64K) onto the Adapter:
-* Plug adapter into the Vectrex
+* Plug Adapter into the Vectrex
 * Connect USB cable from PC to Adapter
 * Turn on Vectrex
 * Run the Python app